lesliechung88/edgexfoundry-install/README.md

 ### Step 2: Modify a file
 hosts file changed to ubuntu machine real IP

-### Step 3: Modify a docker-compose file
+### Step 3: Modify docker-compose files
-In dir of compose-files and compose-files/bak ,include two yml file:
+In dir of compose-files and compose-files/bak ,include two yml files:
 docker-compose-redis.yml and docker-compose-mongo.yml

 change images to yours in file